Last updated on 2026-02-09

 Graduates of the Aviation Technician - Aircraft Maintenance program can pursue a variety of career paths in Canada, including:

-- Aircraft Maintenance Apprentice: Assist in the maintenance and care of aircraft systems, working with general aviation or corporate companies.
+- Aircraft Maintenance Apprentice: Assist in the maintenance and care of aircraft systems across various aviation sectors.

-- Airport Flight Line Technician: Maintain ground support equipment and ensure safe operations at municipal airports.
+- Airport Flight Line Technician: Support the maintenance and safe operation of ground support equipment and airport facilities.

-- Aerospace Manufacturing Technician: Work in manufacturing settings, focusing on engine, landing gear, and aircraft systems production.
+- Aerospace Manufacturing Technician: Work with manufacturing companies involved in producing aircraft systems and components.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.